fbpx

 My Only Symptom of DVT was Ankle Pain: Lora’s Story

-It was Easter Monday 2018 when I welcomed my beautiful son into the world via Caesarean section.
-My son and I arrived home.
-Everything was going well, except I noticed I still had ankle pain.
+In 2018, I welcomed my beautiful son into the world via Caesarean section.
+Everything was going well, except that I had ankle pain that radiated up my inner leg.
 I was told my ankle pain was due to the strain of pregnancy, and to continue to wear compression stockings.
-I did as I was instructed and went on with being a mother to my new son.
+I did as I was instructed.

 The personal story is intended for informational purposes only.
 The National Blood Clot Alliance (NBCA) holds the rights to all content that appears on its website.
 The use by another organization or online group of any content on NBCA’s website, including patient stories that appear here, does not imply that NBCA is connected to these other organizations or groups or condones or endorses their work.
 Please contact info@stoptheclot.org with questions about this matter.